blueripple/blueripple-research/br-2021-NewMaps/posts/TX_Congressional/inputs/post_intro.md

 data to help Dem donors identify races that we think deserve support for “offense” or “defense”.

 This post focuses on Texas.
-(If you’re interested in other states, check out [our analysis of NC][NCPost].)
+(We’ve done a similar [analysis for NC][NCPost], but that map is changing due to litigation.
+Updates to come there soon!)
 Here’s what we’ll cover:

 [NCPost]: https://blueripple.github.io/research/NewMaps/NC_Congressional/post.html

 1. Dem-lean by district in TX: our demographic model vs. historical data
 2. Districts worthy of Dem donor support